leeheonyeong/IntroToIM/April21/README.md

 Here is a screenshot of what my assignment looked like:
 ![](https://i.imgur.com/addkTaz.png)

-This photo does not do much except show what it initially looks like when you run the code so try watching the video or run the code by copy and pasting the code to Processing!
+This photo does not do much justice except to show what it initially looks like when you run the code so try watching the video or run the code by copy and pasting the code to Processing!

 **References**